Theyagu10/Trajectory-Optimization/README.md

 Trajectory Optimization in Matlab using fmincon function.

-The goal is to find the optimized path to move from point A to B.
+The goal is to find the optimized path to move from point A to B without colliding the obstacles.

 This program optimizes the path with help of minimization and constraint function.